malbaugh/emojis/README.md

 ## Plans
 I will be updating this periodically with new emojis, as I have the spare time to create them.

+## Suggestions
+Please feel free to contact me to suggest new emojis or aesthetic tweaks you would like to see.

+## Attribution
+I would appreciate credit for my artwork when you use it, but I don't require any specific attribution.

 ## Bug Reports
 Please create an issue via GitHub.